Upow1234/Animalation-SC/README.md

 Long-Term Goals:

-Create version useable without the arc 4.
+Create version usable without the arc 4.
 Create version for grid 64 and 256.
 Redo length formula so length of inter-sample loop is consistent no matter the starting point.
 Polyphonic trigger recording.